samudurand/kafka-news-aggregator/README.md

 This project uses data from Twitter (and potentially data from other sources) to find articles and other interesting publications related to Kafka and its ecosystem (articles, videos, version updates...).

+The data retrieved is used to generate the Kafka "Weekly Topics" newsletter.

 ## Local Setup

 ### Dependencies